cloud-elements/devportal/docs/elements/mailchimp/events.md

 ---
-heading: MailChimp
+heading: MailChimp v3.0
-apiProvider: Company Name # For cases where the API Provider is different than the element name. e;g;, ServiceNow vs. ServiceNow Oauth
+apiProvider: MailChimp # For cases where the API Provider is different than the element name. e;g;, ServiceNow vs. ServiceNow Oauth
 seo: Events | Name of Element | Cloud Elements API Docs
 title: Events
 description: Enable Element Name events for your application.